WontTrade/WontTrade/SPEC.md

 - Operate on Hyperliquid perpetual markets (BTC and ETH are primary) using the official Hyperliquid Python SDK, with first-class support for both mainnet and testnet clusters.
 - Produce absolute target positions on each invocation; avoid sequencing instructions.
 - Survive unexpected interruptions by reconciling state on restart without manual input.
-- Delegate portfolio decisions to an OpenAI-hosted large language model while enforcing guardrails for risk and compliance.
+- Delegate portfolio decisions to an OpenAI-hosted large language model; the engine applies the targets directly without post-processing risk filters.
+The model must always supply stop-loss, take-profit, and an explicit invalidation condition for the overall plan.
 - Never trigger full liquidation on the user's behalf; the engine only aligns to model targets within validated constraints.
 - Enforce formatting and linting through Ruff to maintain consistent code quality.